alexa-smart-properties/skill-sample-for-webrtc-asp/README.md

 }
 ```

-After deploying your severside code into the Elestic Beanstalk please the URL in the varible below in the index. js file.
+After deploying your severside code located in the server folder use the URL in the varible below in the index. js file.
 For more information about this, please review the server folder's [Demo WebRTC Server Instructions](./server/README.md).
-]

 ```js
 {
    const baseUrl = "ADD DEVELOPER WebRTC Server URL HERE";